EpicEric/sandhole/book/src/features.md

 - Control over how external hostnames are allowed to be bound.
 (CLI: `--bind-hostnames`)
 - Control over the prefix for TXT external hostname authorization for binding.
 (CLI: `--txt-record-prefix`)
-- Option to disable domains containing profanities from binding.
+- Option to disable custom domains containing profanities from binding.
 (CLI: `--requested-domain-filter-profanities`)
+- Option to disable subdomains containing profanities from binding.
+(CLI: `--requested-subdomain-filter-profanities`)

 ### Reverse proxy